EYELID EDUCATION

 A "classic" double eyelid has a crease that is well-defined and visible, even when the eyes are open, and does not have an epicanthic fold.
 This makes the eyelid look more prominent and gives a deeper, more open-eyed appearance.

 What causes our eyelids to have these distinctions?
 It's the combination of the levator aponeurosis and preaponeurotic fat pad.
 The levator aponeurosis is a thin sheet of connective tissue that extends from the levator muscle, which lifts your upper eyelid.
 It fans out and connects to tarsal plate (a firm structure in the lid), and in many people, the skin of the upper eyelid.
 When the aponeurosis attaches to the skin, it pulls the skin inward as the eye opens, creating a visible eyelid crease.
 This is how a double eyelid forms.
 Preaponeurotic fat is a natural fat pad located just in front of the levator aponeurosis, beneath the eyelid skin.
-In many East Asians the preaponeurotic fat pad is more prominent, and it adds fullness to the upper eyelid, preventing the skin from folding easily.
+Regarding monolids, the preaponeurotic fat pad is more prominent, and it adds fullness to the upper eyelid, preventing the skin from folding easily.
 If the preaponeurotic fat pad is more prominent, it can push down on the levator aponeurosis, preventing it from pulling the skin back in the way that forms a visible eyelid crease.
 The fat pad also contributes to the hooded eyelid appearance, especially if it is thicker.
 As the fat pad creates fullness in the upper lid, it can overhang the crease or make the eyelid skin fold down, which contributes to a hooded or heavy look.

 These features are natural variations shaped by genetics, not flaws.
 But they do call for beauty products - like lashes - that are designed with a better fit in mind.
 At Hannah Cho Beauty, our lashes are made specifically to complement monolids, hooded eyes, epicanthic folds, and smaller eye shapes for a comfortable, natural-looking fit and feel.